Hiawatha (Amtrak train): Proposed extensions

-In 2021, Amtrak proposed adding three new Hiawatha Service round trips by 2035.
+In 2021, Amtrak proposed adding three new Hiawatha round trips by 2035.
 This would bring the total frequency between Chicago and Milwaukee to ten daily round trips.
 All trips would extend beyond Milwaukee, with four daily trains to Madison, three to Saint Paul, and three to Green Bay.
-In November 2021, Congress passed the Infrastructure Investment and Jobs Act, which includes $4 billion for public transportation in Illinois.
-A portion of these funds are expected to go to Hiawatha Service improvements.
+In December 2023, the FRA accepted the Hiawatha route into its Corridor Identification and Development Program.
+The move grants $500,000 toward studying additional frequency and prioritizes the corridor for future federal funding under the Infrastructure Investment and Jobs Act passed in November 2021.